 Including Too Many Irrelevant Certifications

-Wrong: 15 certifications with only 3 relevant to job
+Wrong: 15 certifications with only 3 relevant to the job

 Right: 5 highly relevant certifications with optional "Additional Certifications" section on LinkedIn